XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T006-SBS.md

     ![](/Assets/2020-10-05-12-10-11.png)

 7. Change the <yourgithubaccount> in the docker-compose files to your GitHub Account.
 Open your PowerShell terminal window.

+8. Make sure you remove all running images to avoid conflict with ports in use.
+When you run `docker ps -a` you see all containers that are running or are stopped.
+Remove all containers, except the `cloudenvimage` and the `mongo` container.
+The `cloudenvimage` contains your GitHub Codespace and the `mongo` contains your populated database.

+      ```
+      docker rm -f <containername or id>
+      ```
-From the root folder, start the application.
+9. From the root folder, start the application.

     ```bash
     docker-compose -f docker-compose.yml -f local.docker-compose.yml -f docker-compose.init.yml build
     docker-compose -f docker-compose.yml -f local.docker-compose.yml -f docker-compose.init.yml up
     ```

-8. To include the web application to the docker-compose file, add the following YAML snippet to the `docker-compose.yml`
+10. To include the web application to the docker-compose file, add the following YAML snippet to the `docker-compose.yml`

     ```YAML
     web: